jorgensd/adios4dolfinx/README.md

 ADIOS4DOLFINx is an extension for [DOLFINx](https://github.com/FEniCS/dolfinx/) to checkpoint meshes, meshtags and functions using [ADIOS 2](https://adios2.readthedocs.io/en/latest/).

 The code uses the ADIOS2 Python-wrappers to write DOLFINx objects to file, supporting N-to-M (_recoverable_) and N-to-N (_snapshot_) checkpointing.
-See: [Checkpointing in DOLFINx - FEniCS 23](https://jsdokken.com/checkpointing-presentation/#/) or the examples in thee [Documentation](https://jsdokken.com/adios4dolfinx/) for more information.
+See: [Checkpointing in DOLFINx - FEniCS 23](https://jsdokken.com/checkpointing-presentation/#/) or the examples in the [Documentation](https://jsdokken.com/adios4dolfinx/) for more information.

 For scalability, the code uses [MPI Neighbourhood collectives](https://www.mpi-forum.org/docs/mpi-3.1/mpi31-report/node200.htm) for communication across processes.